Brian Froud: Personal life

 Froud is married to Wendy Froud (née Midener), a puppet-maker and sculptor whom he met at Jim Henson Studios in 1978 while working on The Dark Crystal.
 The couple married on 31 May 1980, in Chagford.
 Their son Toby (born 1984) portrayed the infant of the same name in Labyrinth at the age of one, and later became a puppeteer and creature fabricator, working alongside his parents on The Dark Crystal: Age of Resistance as design supervisor.

-Through his son, Froud has one grandson, Sebastian.
+Through his son, Froud has one grandson.

 Artistic style and influences

 Froud's artwork frequently draws upon fairy tales and European folklore.
-His paintings of fairies are known for recontexualising Victorian and Edwardian-era beliefs about fairies.
+His paintings of fairies are known for recontexualising Victorian and Edwardian-era beliefs about fairies and were part of a revival of fairy painting seen during the late 20th century.

 Among Froud's major influences are the 19th and early 20th-century illustrators Arthur Rackham, Edmund Dulac, and Richard Dadd.
 Froud cites the early influence of Rackham, "in particular, [Rackham's] drawings of trees that had faces", as sparking his interest in illustrating fairy tales, and describes having had a love of nature from childhood that has informed his style.
 He is frequently inspired by the landscape of Dartmoor.
 Other influences Froud cites include the Robinson brothers (Thomas, Charles and William), the Pre-Raphaelites, William Morris and Northern European art from the 1500s and 1600s.
-He was fascinated by Greek, Druid, Celtic and German 15th-century history and mythology.
+He has stated that he was fascinated by Greek, Druid, Celtic and German 15th-century history and mythology.
 Froud's work has also been influenced by Arthurian legend, "com[ing] from Glastonbury as a sacred centre".
 Jeremiah Horrigan of the Poughkeepsie Journal wrote that Froud's style "echoes not only the great 19th century illustrators he reveres, but also harbors a wealth of elements ranging from Medieval to ancient Celtic and Nordic folk art."